 It’s time to put your flip-flops and sundresses in storage and break out your coziest knits.
 Autumn is upon us, and we’ve gathered a cornucopia of delightful ideas you and your family can do in the comfort of your own backyard.

-1. Carve & Paint Pumpkins
+1. Carve and Paint Pumpkins

 Pumpkin carving is a quintessential fall activity enjoyed by the young and the young-at-heart.
 It’s a great way to show off your creative side and spend quality time with the ones you love.